mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 **NOTE:** GTID replication is not currently supported and file-and-position replication must be used.

-This will start the replication of binary logs from the master server at 172.18.0.1 listening on port 3000.
+This will start the replication of binary logs from the primary server at 172.18.0.1 listening on port 3000.
 The first file that the binlogrouter replicates is `binlog.000015`.
 This is the same file that was configured as the starting file in the avrorouter.